-The GICHD developed the Information Management System for Mine Action (IMSMA), with the latest version named IMSMA CORE.
-We constantly adapt IMSMA to the latest technological standards to better gather, analyse, and visualize data.
-To support national authorities and partners at all levels of critical decisions, IMSMA CORE is built by configuring geographic information systems (GIS) tools, primarily from Esri.
+The GICHD developed the Information Management System for Mine Action (IMSMA), with the latest version called IMSMA Core.
+We constantly adapt IMSMA to use the latest technology available to better gather, analyse, and visualize data.
+To support national authorities and partners at all levels of critical decisions, the latest generation of IMSMA (IMSMA Core) is built by configuring geographic information systems (GIS) tools, primarily from Esri.

-IMSMA Core is a system of tools and processes that can be configured to fit programmes’ specific operational and reporting requirements, which provides access to a wide range of stakeholders, fosters information sharing and provides real time maps and reports on the extent of contamination.
+IMSMA Core is a system of tools and processes that can be configured to fit programmes’ specific operational and reporting requirements, which provides access to a wide range of stakeholders, fosters information sharing, and provides real time maps and reports on the extent of contamination.
+To gain a better understanding of how IMSMA Core works, please check out our IMSMA Core microsite, which walks you through the key features and functionalities of IMSMA Core, allowing you to explore its capabilities and discover how it can help you to manage and respond to explosive ordnance risks.

 Information Management eLearning Modules